SWC-OSG-Workshop/general/novice/DHTC/04-TroubleShooting.md

 <h2> Troubleshooting techniques </h2>

 <h3> Diagnostics with condor_q  </h3>
-The *condor_q* command has several tools that can be used to diagnose why jobs are not running.
-We could use the options " -analyze" and "-better-analyze" that allow the users to get detailed information.
+The *condor_q* command shows the status of the jobs.
+It can also be used to diagnose why jobs are not running.
+The *condor_q* command with  the options " -analyze" and "-better-analyze" would get detailed information about the jobs.

 ~~~
 $ condor_q -analyze JOB-ID # JOB-ID is the job indentification number